 Small scale farmers - usually individual families - shear their alpacas in the highland areas of Southern Peru.
-Women sort the fibre into different qualities by touch and sell it to the yarn producer.
+Women sort the fibre into different qualities by touch.

-The fleece is taken overland to yarn suppliers (not far from the farms), where it is washed with biodegradable detergent and water heated by solar panels.
-The washed wool is turned into "wool tops", then spun into yarn.
+The fleece is taken overland to sustainable processing plants, where it is washed with biodegradable detergent and water heated by solar panels.
+The washed wool is processed into "wool tops", then spun into yarn.

-From southern Peru, the yarn is taken overland to Lima on the central coast, where it is woven into our unique fabric, in the first of our partner factories.
+From southern Peru, the yarn is taken overland to Lima on the central coast, where it is knitted into our unique fabrics.

-The fabric is cut into the shapes and then is stitched together to form the garments.
-Members fo the AoA team are present throughout this phase, to ensure our production standards and product quality
+The fabric is cut into shapes and then is stitched together to form the final garments.

-Garments are then shipped by air to our distribution centers in Los Angeles, USA and Amsterdam, The Netherlands.
-When you order, your garments are shipped to you from the nearest distribution centre.
+Garments are then shipped by air to our distribution centres in Los Angeles and Amsterdam.
+When you place your order, your clothes are shipped to you from the nearest distribution centre.

-Short supply chains, close relationships with our suppliers and partner factories, and a focus on sustainable production, all mean that we can keep our transportation carbon footprint low, ensure traceability of our products, and work in an ethical way.
+Short supply chains and a focus on sustainable production, mean that we can keep our transportation carbon footprint low and ensure traceability of our products.